mkdocs/mkdocs/docs/user-guide/configuration.md

 Allows a custom default to be set without the need to pass it through the `-w`/`--watch` option every time the `mkdocs serve` command is called.

-!!!
-Note
+> NOTE:

-    The paths provided via the configuration file are relative to the configuration file.
+> The paths provided via the configuration file are relative to the configuration file.
+>

-    The paths provided via the `-w`/`--watch` CLI parameters are not.
+> The paths provided via the `-w`/`--watch` CLI parameters are not.

 ### use_directory_urls